 $ sudo rm /var/www/app.example.test/public/upload-check.php

-Leaving the script in place exposes the site's runtime configuration to anyone who can request the URL.
+Leaving the file reachable keeps the active SAPI, loaded configuration path, and runtime limits exposed to anyone who can request the URL.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.